top of page

 What is a Voice Disorder?

-The Royal college of Speech and Language Therapists defines a Voice Disorder as:
+The Royal College of Speech and Language Therapists defines a Voice Disorder as:

 “a range of conditions which affect the larynx.
 They can cause changes to the voice (dysphonia) or loss of voice (aphonia).
 These changes can affect the way the voice sounds, for example, making it sound hoarse, croaky, strained, breathy or weak.
-Voice disorders can also make the throat feel different, for example it might feel sore, achy or dry.
+Voice disorders can also make the throat feel different, for example it might feel sore, achy or dry.Voice disorders can cause difficulties in day-to-day life for some people.
+For example, it may be difficult to be heard by other people, or it may affect your work, school, or hobbies.
+Voice disorders can also cause frustration, low mood, or isolation in some cases.”
+(RCSLT, 2019)

 What are the signs of needing voice investigation or therapy?